Sainte-Suzanne, Mayenne

 Sainte-Suzanne ([sɛ̃t syzan]) is a former commune in the Mayenne department in north-western France.
 On 1 January 2016, it was merged into the new commune of Sainte-Suzanne-et-Chammes.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.
 French composer Jean Déré died in Sainte-Suzanne on 6 December 1970.